top of page

 Medicaid Eligibility: How to Apply for Medicaid in Nebraska

-Medicaid is a government-sponsored healthcare program that provides affordable health insurance to low-income families, pregnant women, individuals with disabilities, and older adults in Nebraska.
+Medicaid is a government-sponsored healthcare program that provides health insurance to low-income families, pregnant women, individuals with disabilities, and older adults in Nebraska.
 Applying for Medicaid in Nebraska is easy, and there are several ways to do it.

 1. Apply Online